Scholar Rock (NASDAQ:SRRK) Shares Gap Down to $32.90

 Scholar Rock Holding Co.
 (NASDAQ:SRRK)’s stock price gapped down before the market opened on Thursday .
 The stock had previously closed at $32.90, but opened at $32.20.
-Scholar Rock shares last traded at $32.20, with a volume of 9 shares traded.
+Scholar Rock shares last traded at $32.20, with a volume of 9 shares.

-Separately, Zacks Investment Research downgraded Scholar Rock from a “hold” rating to a “sell” rating in a research report on Thursday, July 15th.
-One research analyst has rated the stock with a sell rating and five have issued a buy rating to the company.
-Scholar Rock currently has a consensus rating of “Buy” and a consensus price target of $61.60.
+Separately, Zacks Investment Research cut Scholar Rock from a “hold” rating to a “sell” rating in a report on Thursday, July 15th.
+One analyst has rated the stock with a sell rating and five have issued a buy rating to the stock.
+The company presently has an average rating of “Buy” and an average price target of $61.60.

 Scholar Rock Company Profile (NASDAQ:SRRK)